 Best for acne and breakouts

-Niacinamide is calming to the skin prevents congestion and reduce breakouts in acne-prone skin
+Niacinamide is calming to the skin prevents congestion and reduces breakouts in acne-prone skin

 What it does